 - 6.2.1.1.
 To make full use of the provisions of Provincial legislation, such as the Ontario Heritage Act, Planning Act, Municipal Act and Environmental Assessment Act, to protect and conserve cultural heritage resources in Vaughan. - 6.2.1.2.
 That cultural heritage resources in the Heritage register are subject to demolition control as specified under the Ontario Heritage Act.
 The City may use such controls to support the goals of heritage conservation, and may seek additional legislative authority to further protect cultural heritage resources from demolition. - 6.2.1.3.
-To require a letter of credit or other financial security satisfactory to the City from the owner of a cultural heritage resource, to secure: - a. protection of the resource during development and/or relocation; and/or
+That cultural heritage resources within secondary plan study areas will be identified, and any significant resources be conserved. - 6.2.1.4.
+To require a letter of credit or other financial security satisfactory to the City from the owner of a cultural heritage resource, to secure:

-- b. implementation of conservation measures for the cultural heritage resource approved by the City. - 6.2.1.4.
-To require that public works and infrastructure programs take into consideration impacts on cultural heritage resources by requiring the preparation of a Cultural heritage impact assessment where there is a potential to impact such resources.
+- a. protection of the resource during development and/or relocation; and/or - b. implementation of conservation measures for the cultural heritage resource approved by the City. - 6.2.1.5.
+To require that public works and infrastructure programs take into consideration impacts on cultural heritage resources by requiring the preparation of a Cultural heritage impact assessment where there is a potential to impact such resources. - 6.2.1.6.
+To consider the offering of incentives to encourage and/or assist with the conservation, restoration, and reuse of cultural heritage resources, as may be set out in a Community Improvement Plan or through other available funding programs.